Charlotte Perriand’s life and work explored at London’s Design Museum

-London’s Design Museum presents ‘Charlotte Perriand: The Modern Life’, an exhibition shining the spotlight on one of the most iconic creators of the 20th century (until 5 September 2021)
+London’s Design Museum presents ‘Charlotte Perriand: The Modern Life’, an exhibition turned the spotlight on one of the most iconic creators of the 20th century

-The Design Museum presents ‘Charlotte Perriand: The Modern Life’ (on show until 5 September 2021).
-Through a series of thematic displays, the exhibition showcases the work and ideas of the French architect and designer through a series of thematic displays, presenting her creative process with an impressive series of sketches, photographs, notebooks, as well as furniture design prototypes, final pieces and faithful reconstructions of some of her most famous interiors.
+The Design Museum’s ‘Charlotte Perriand: The Modern Life’ showcased the work and idead of the French architect and designer through a series of thematic displays, presenting her creative process with an impressive series of sketches, photographs, notebooks, as well as furniture design prototypes, final pieces and faithful reconstructions of some of her most famous interiors.

 ‘Charlotte Perriand: The Modern Life’ at the Design Museum

-This new exhibition marks 25 years since Charlotte Perriand’s last exhibition at London’s Design Museum, held in 1996, and was put together in collaboration with the Perriand family and the Fondation Louis Vuitton, with the support of Cassina (whose catalogue includes numerous Perriand furniture reissues), and exhibition design contributions by Assemble and A Practice for Everyday Life.
+This new exhibition marked 25 years since Charlotte Perriand’s last exhibition at London’s Design Museum, held in 1996, and was put together in collaboration with the Perriand family and the Fondation Louis Vuitton, with the support of Cassina (whose catalogue includes numerous Perriand furniture reissues), and exhibition design contributions by Assemble and A Practice for Everyday Life.

-‘Charlotte Perriand was a hugely influential figure in design,’ comments Design Museum chief curator Justin McGuirk.
+‘Charlotte Perriand was a hugely influential figure in design,’ said Design Museum chief curator Justin McGuirk.
 ‘Her life spanned the 20th century and her career reflects the twists and turns of the modernist movement.’

-The Design Museum exhibition explores her work through three thematic sections, which will help outline Perriand’s design approach: ‘The Machine Age’; ‘Nature and the Synthesis of the Arts’; and ‘Modular Design for Modern Living’.
+The Design Museum exhibition explored her work through three thematic sections, which will help outline Perriand’s design approach: ‘The Machine Age’; ‘Nature and the Synthesis of the Arts’; and ‘Modular Design for Modern Living’.
 Perriand’s creative transition from a modern machine aesthetic to her preference for natural forms sculpted from wood is chronicled through the show, and this process comes together in her all-encompassing vision of a ‘synthesis of the arts’, where design, art and architecture combine.